Atmospheric Characterisation with the Twinkle Space Telescope Following Advances from JWST Observations

 For GJ\,3470\,b, we simulated Twinkle’s performance by closely aligning spectral data with JWST and HST observations across the 0.5–4.5~$\mu$m range.
 The atmospheric composition model incorporated nine primary molecules (H\textsubscript{2}O, CH\textsubscript{4}, CO\textsubscript{2}, CO, SiO, SO\textsubscript{2}, NH\textsubscript{3}, HCN, H\textsubscript{2}S), with atmospheric temperature fixed at 600 K and a deep cloud deck placed at 3000 Pa to highlight molecular absorption signatures.
 For the emission spectra of 55\,Cnc\,e, we employed atmospheric assumptions consistent with \citet{2024Natur.630..609H}, featuring predominant CO\textsubscript{2} and CO composition alongside trace species (C\textsubscript{2}H\textsubscript{2}, HCN, O\textsubscript{2}, and N\textsubscript{2}) with constant mixing ratios.
 Given JWST’s spectral coverage starting around 4~$\mu$m, only select JWST NIRCam data points were used as references for the simulated Twinkle spectra.

 To evaluate the retrievability of minor atmospheric species whose spectral signatures are typically obscured by clouds or dominated by major molecules, we conducted a dedicated sensitivity study.
 Using WASP-107\,b as the test case, we systematically amplified the abundances of minor species (CH$_4$, SO$_2$, NH$_3$, and H$_2$S) to identify the enhancement factor necessary for their spectral features to become clearly observable above simulated observational uncertainties.
 The baseline scenario employed the previously established retrieval setup for WASP-107\,b, stacking six transits to achieve a median SNR of 10.
-Individual retrieval analyses were then performed separately for each molecule, progressively increasing their abundances, to quantify their retrieval thresholds under varying observational conditions.
+For each molecule, the abundance was scaled from its baseline value by amplification factors ranging from $\times$5 to $\times$80 (the specific factors tested for each species are listed in Table~\ref{tab:amplify_lrt}), while all other atmospheric parameters were held fixed at their baseline values.
+Independent retrieval analyses were then performed at both SNR = 5 and SNR = 10 to determine the minimum amplification factor required for a constrained retrieval of each species.